 Conclusion

-it is important to understand will soda cans explode in checked luggage.
-While the science behind soda cans and air pressure may suggest that they could explode, the pressurization of the plane’s cargo hold and the effect of altitude on soda cans actually decrease the chances of explosion.
+It is important to understand if soda cans explode in checked luggage.
+While the science behind soda cans and air pressure may suggest that they could explode, the pressurization of the plane’s cargo hold and the effect of altitude on soda cans decrease the chances of explosion.

 However, taking precautions when packing soda cans in luggage is still recommended, such as wrapping them in bubble wrap or placing them in a plastic bag to contain any potential leaks.
 Following these best practices and debunking common misconceptions, you can safely transport soda cans in your checked luggage without worrying about explosions.